nikoally/IAC-LightOccupancy/README.md

 The application contains two tabs: "Process Data" and "Analyze Data".

 - The "Process Data" tab allows users to select a project directory, CSV files to process, and then process and export these files after entering additional information.
 - The "Analyze Data" tab allows users to select and load a JSON file.
+More functions will be implemented over time.

 ## Features
 - Select a directory for project data and automatically create necessary subfolders.